 Periventricular Leukomalacia (PVL)

-Rebecca Walsh, a partner at ABC Law Centers (Reiter & Walsh, P.C.) discusses the vulnerability of the periventricular region of the brain during the second trimester through 32 weeks gestation.
+Rebecca Walsh, a partner at ABC Law Centers: Birth Injury Lawyers (Reiter & Walsh, P.C.) discusses the vulnerability of the periventricular region of the brain during the second trimester through 32 weeks gestation.
 If a baby is born prematurely during that time, they are at a higher risk for a brain injury to the periventricular region, called periventricular leukomalacia (PVL) or cystic PVL.
 If you believe your baby experienced PVL or another type of birth injury, contact us today.
 We are available through live chat 24/7 and we do not charge any fees for the legal process unless we win.

 Transcript